saghul/evergreen/README.rst

 Saúl Ibarra Corretgé <saghul@gmail.com>

-Code written by other authors has been adapted for use with flubber, check the NOTICE file.
+Code written by other authors has been adapted for use with Evergreen, check the NOTICE file.

 License
 =======

-Unless stated otherwise on-file pyuv uses the MIT license, check LICENSE and NOTICE files.
+Unless stated otherwise on-file Evergreen uses the MIT license, check LICENSE and NOTICE files.

 Contributing